BYROBOT/byrobot.github.io/documents/en/products/dronefighter2017/protocol/04_definitions.md

         {
             Stop                = 0,    // Stop(Use to turn off the buzzer when received from the communication, call in a set only)

-            MuteInstantally     = 1,    // Apply Instantly in mute
+            MuteInstantly     = 1,    // Apply Instantly in mute
             MuteContinually     = 2,    // Apply continualy in mute

-            ScaleInstantally    = 3,    // Instantly application of scale
+            ScaleInstantly    = 3,    // Instantly application of scale
             ScaleContinually    = 4,    // Continualy application of scale

-            HzInstantally       = 5,    // Instantly application of Hz
+            HzInstantly       = 5,    // Instantly application of Hz
             HzContinually       = 6,    // Continualy application of Hz

             EndOfType